 As previously mentioned, the Town's potable water system provides water for both residential and non-residential purposes, including fire-fighting demands.
-The system has enough capacity to support the population demand during the planning period of this Comprehensive Plan (2025).
+The system has enough capacity to support the population demand during the planning period of this Comprehensive Plan.
 However, there are significant reliability and redundancy issues that require upgrades to existing facilities and construction of additional facilities.
-The Town has identified several projects required to serve water customers within its jurisdiction (see the Town's 5 year Capital Improvement's Program (fiscal years 2009-2013).